philnash/pwned/README.md

 The data from this API is provided by [Have I been pwned?](https://haveibeenpwned.com/).
 Before using the API, please check [the acceptable uses and license of the API](https://haveibeenpwned.com/API/v2#AcceptableUse).

+Here is a blog post I wrote on [how to use this gem in your Ruby applications to make your users' passwords better](https://www.twilio.com/blog/2018/03/better-passwords-in-ruby-applications-pwned-passwords-api.html).

 ## Installation

 Add this line to your application's Gemfile: